 2. Make the dressing by mixing the mayonnaise, Greek yogurt, mustard and vinegar in a large bowl into a smooth blend.
 Season with salt, pepper and sugar to taste.

-3. Now add the carrots, cabbage and two thirds of both the almonds and pomegranate seeds to the dressing and mix well.
+3. Add the carrots, cabbage and two thirds of both the almonds and pomegranate seeds to the dressing and mix well.

-4. Then transfer the mixture to a serving bowl and toss the rest of the almonds and pomegranate seeds on top.
-If you like, you can can also add cilantro or parsley on top for show.
+4. Transfer the mixture to a serving bowl and distribute the rest of the almonds and pomegranate seeds on top.
+If you like, you can add chopped cilantro and/or parsley on top as well for garnish.